 - 1. Enable the Federation app. - 2.
 Go to your Nextcloud Admin page and scroll to the Sharing section.
 Verify that Allow users on this server to send shares to other servers and Allow users on this server to receive shares from other servers are enabled. - 3.
 Now go to the Federation section.
-By default, Add server automatically once a federated share was created successfully is checked.
 The Federation app supports creating a list of trusted Nextcloud servers, which allows the trusted servers to exchange user directories and auto-complete the names of external users when you create shares.
-If you do not want this enabled, then un-check it.